 This species has been found in green, grey and brown colour forms and the wing spot can vary in colour from white to pale brownish-grey.

 It has one generation a year in southern Spain.
 It overwinters as eggs.
-The ootheca are laid on the twigs or shrubs or the stems of herbs such as fennel or Crepis, normally those around about ½-1cm in diameter, sometimes near ground level but often up to 80cms off the ground and once c3.5m up in the top of an olive tree.
+The ootheca are laid on the twigs of shrubs and trees or the stems of herbs such as fennel or Crepis, normally those around about ½-1cm in diameter, sometimes near ground level but at times up to 150cms off the ground and once c3.5m up in the top of an olive tree.
 The ootheca normally vary from 25mm x 20mm to 30mm x 25mm in size and are a light muddy brown in colour.
 The eggs hatch in late May and June and the nymphs become adult during August and September.
 The nymphs in their early instars inhabit low scrub and herbage but move into higher vegetation during their middle instars and inhabit the canopies of tall scrub and small trees in their later ones and as adults.
 The adults of both sexes are usually found into November and females as late as mid-January.
 The females become sexually mature 30-40 days after eclosion and pheromonally signal at night.
 They generally mate after midnight and will stay coupled through the following day until dusk.
 Males are good fliers and will come to light occasionally.